Book a Design Session

 A few of ADA’s regulations include:

-• Buttons must be mounted at 42 inches above the floor.
+• Mounting buttons 42 inches above the floor.

-• Handrails are not required by the ADA, but may be by your specific jurisdiction.
-They are typically mounted nominally 32 inches above the floor.
+• Handrails are not required by the ADA.
+However, your specific jurisdiction may require them.
+Installers typically mount them 32 inches above the floor.

 • Cabs must be large enough to allow a wheelchair to make a 360 degree turn.